BryanKCodes/tp/docs/UserGuide.md

 ### Auto-grouping players into teams: `group`

-Automatically forms as many balanced teams of five as possible from **unassigned** players using an intelligent matching algorithm.
+Automatically forms as many teams of five as possible from **unassigned** players using a rank-based matching algorithm.

 **Format:**
 ```